unstable-frosty/Panthers-2025-repo/src/README.md

 - ### Final lap and stopping
 Once the robot detects 12 times it transitions to the final stage. it drives forward with predefined distances using the encoder while still using the hybrid steering logic.
 This is to ensure that any accumelated gyro drift values (if any) is avoided and ensures a straight path.

+## Obstacle challenge

+### Initialization Process

+The initialization process is exactly the same as the Open Challenge; The robot begins by centering the steering system, going fully left and right and calculating the middle point.
+The gyro sensor resets to ensure that the car starts at angle 0.
+These are extremely critical steps in order to have an accurat PD control in throughout the round.

+###